Uniformization of $p$-adic curves via Higgs-de Rham flows: Introduction

-where the initial term $(E_0,\theta_0)$ is a nilpotent graded Higgs bundle with exponent $\leq p-1$; for $ i\geq 0$, $Fil_i$ is a Hodge filtration on the flat module $C_1^{-1}(E_i,\theta_i)$ of level $\leq p-1$; for $i\geq 1$, $(E_i,\theta_i)$ is the graded Higgs module associated to the de Rham module $(C_1^{-1}(E_{i-1},\theta_{i-1}),Fil_{i-1})$.
-A Higgs-de Rham flow is said to be \emph{periodic} of period $f\in \N$ if $f$ is the minimal integer satisfying that $\phi: (E_f,\theta_f)\cong (E_0,\theta_0)$ as graded Higgs module.
+where the initial term $(E_0,\theta_0)$ is a nilpotent graded Higgs bundle with exponent $\leq p-1$; for $ i\geq 0$, $Fil_i$ is a Hodge filtration on the flat bundle $C_1^{-1}(E_i,\theta_i)$ of level $\leq p-1$; for $i\geq 1$, $(E_i,\theta_i)$ is the graded Higgs bundle associated with the de Rham bundle $(C_1^{-1}(E_{i-1},\theta_{i-1}),Fil_{i-1})$.
+A Higgs-de Rham flow is said to be \emph{periodic} of period $f\in \N$ if $f$ is the minimal integer such that there exists an isomorphism of graded Higgs modules $\phi: (E_f,\theta_f)\cong (E_0,\theta_0)$.
 A (logarithmic) Higgs bundle is said to be periodic if it initiates a periodic Higgs-de Rham flow.
-There are two points we want to emphasize: first, the Hodge filtrations in the above diagram do not come from the inverse Cartier transform, but rather part of defining datum of a flow; second, since the inverse Cartier transform does depend on the choice of a $W_2$-lifting of $(X_1,D_1)$, a periodic Higgs bundle only makes sense after a $W_2$-lifting is specified, although the Higgs bundle itself is just defined over $k$.
-To define the notion of periodic Higgs-de Rham flow over a truncated Witt ring, one needs to lift the inverse Cartier transform of Ogus-Vologodsky which has been partially realized in \cite{LSZ}.
-We refer the reader to Section 5 loc. cit. for details.
-It is quite straightforward to generalize one of main results \cite[Theorem 1.6]{LSZ} to the following logarithmic case, which shall provide us with the basic device of producing representations in this paper. \begin{theorem} Let $Y$ be a smooth projective scheme over $W$ with a simple normal crossing divisor $D\subset Y$ relative to $W$.
-Then for each natural number $f\in \N$, there is an equivalence of categories between the category of strict $p^n$-torsion logarithmic Fontaine modules (with pole along $D\times W_n\subset Y\times W_n$) with endomorphism structure $W_n(\F_{p^f})$ whose Hodge-Tate weight $\leq p-2$ and the category of periodic Higgs-de Rham flows over $Y_n$ whose periods are divisors of $f$ and exponents of nilpotency are $\leq p-2$, where $W_n(\F_{p^f})$ (resp. $W_n$) is the truncated Witt ring $W(\F_{p^f})/p^n$ (resp. $W/p^n$) with coefficients in $\F_{p^f}$ (resp. $k$). \end{theorem} After the fundamental theorem of Faltings \cite[Thereom 2.6*, Page 43 i)]{Fa88}, to each periodic Higgs-de Rham flows over $Y_n$ whose periods are divisors of $f$ as above, one can now associate a crystalline representation of the arithmetic fundamental group of the generic fiber $Y^\circ_K:=(Y-D)\times K$ with coefficients in $W_n(\F_{p^f})$.
-According to the theorem, the problem is reduced to show that \eqref{Higgsbdl} over $k$ is periodic and can be lifted to a periodic Higgs bundle over an arbitrary truncated Witt ring $W_n, n\in \N$.
-Here comes our main theorem. \begin{thm} Assume that $2g-2+r>0$ and $r$ is even.
+There are several points we want to emphasize in the above definition of a (periodic) flow: first, the Hodge filtrations in the above diagram do not come from the inverse Cartier transform, but rather are a part of the defining data of a flow; second, the choice of the isomorphism $\phi$ is also a part of the defining data of a periodic flow; third, since the inverse Cartier transform does depend on the choice of a $W_2$-lifting of $(X_1,D_1)$, a periodic Higgs bundle only makes sense after a $W_2$-lifting is specified, although the Higgs bundle itself is just defined over $k$.
+To define the notion of a periodic Higgs-de Rham flow over a truncated Witt ring, one needs to lift the inverse Cartier transform of Ogus-Vologodsky which has been partially realized in \cite{LSZ}.
+We refer the reader to Section 5 in that work for details.
+It is quite straightforward to generalize one of main results \cite[Theorem 1.6]{LSZ} to the following logarithmic case, which shall provide us with the basic device for producing representations in this paper. \begin{theorem} Let $Y$ be a smooth projective scheme over $W$ with a simple normal crossing divisor $D\subset Y$ relative to $W$.
+Then for each natural number $f\in \N$, there is an equivalence of categories between the category of strict $p^n$-torsion logarithmic Fontaine modules (with pole along $D\times W_n\subset Y\times W_n$) with endomorphism structure of $W_n(\F_{p^f})$ whose Hodge-Tate weight $\leq p-2$ and the category of periodic Higgs-de Rham flows over $Y\times W_n$ whose periods are divisors of $f$ and exponents of nilpotency are $\leq p-2$, where $W_n(\F_{p^f})$ (resp. $W_n$) is the truncated Witt ring $W(\F_{p^f})/p^n$ (resp. $W/p^n$) with coefficients in $\F_{p^f}$ (resp. $k$). \end{theorem} After the fundamental theorem of Faltings \cite[Thereom 2.6*, Page 43 i)]{Fa0}, to each periodic Higgs-de Rham flow over $Y_n$ whose period is a divisor of $f$ as above, one can now associate a crystalline representation of the arithmetic fundamental group of the generic fiber $Y^\circ_K:=(Y-D)\times K$ with coefficients in $W_n(\F_{p^f})$.
+According to the theorem, the problem is reduced to showing that \eqref{Higgsbdl} over $k$ is periodic and can be lifted to a periodic Higgs bundle over an arbitrary truncated Witt ring $W_n, n\in \N$.
+Now we come to our main theorem. \begin{thm} Assume that $2g-2+r>0$ and $r$ is even.
 Let $X_1$ be a generic curve in the moduli space $\mathscr M_{g,r}$ of smooth projective curves over $k$ with $r$ marked points $D$.
 Let $(L_1\oplus L_1^{-1},\theta_1)$ be a logarithmic Higgs bundle with maximal Higgs field \eqref{Higgsbdl} defined over $X_1$.
 Then there exists a tower of log smooth liftings $(X_n, D_n)/ W_n, n\in \N$